criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/PatchAdSetBudgetV26Q1.md

 # PatchAdSetBudgetV26Q1

 Budget patch model for an ad set.
 Only provided fields are updated; omitted fields are left unchanged.
 Switching to \"uncapped\": set budgetStrategy to \"uncapped\" and budgetAmount.value to null.
 Other budget fields (budgetRenewal, budgetDeliverySmoothing, budgetDeliveryWeek) are automatically cleared.
 Switching to \"capped\": set budgetStrategy to \"capped\", budgetAmount.value to a positive number, budgetRenewal to a period, and budgetDeliverySmoothing to a pacing strategy.
+Manual budget updates are not supported when the linked marketing campaign has budget automation enabled.

 ## Properties
 Name | Type | Description | Notes